Kishore-2007/time_table/README.md

 Create a static folder and inert HTML code.

 ## STEP 3
-Create a simple table using <table> tag in html.
+Create a simple table using 'table' tag in html.

 ## STEP 4
 Add header row using 'th' tag.